vincenzoarico/cheatsheet/README.md

 # Prerequisites

    ## Tealdeer
-   An advice for you is to enable auto-update:
+   An advice for you is to enable auto-update local cache:
    `tldr --seed-config` to create a basic config.
    `tldr --show-paths` to show your config file path and activate the auto-update option using nano/vim.